gdeest/gdeest.github.io-src/posts/2016-12-10-category-theory-in-coq-part-1.markdown

     we thus have a morphism $g \circ f: \mathrm{hom}(a,c)$.

 The definition of composition might be reminiscent of the composition of functions.
-That is not accidental: we can (and will) define a category whose objects are *sets* and morphisms *functions*.
+That is not an accident: we can (and will) define a category whose objects are *sets* and morphisms *functions*.
 In that category, composition is just the usual composition of functions you know and love.
 Although that is a good first mental model, please don't make the mistake of believing that